Skip to main content

 After you finish

 The tool displays a list of all Cloud Volumes ONTAP systems and SVM details.
 When it finishes running, you can see the statuses of all the converted systems.
-Each converted system appears in the Google Console under Infrastructure Manager in a <converted system name-imdeploy> format, indicating that the Console now uses Infrastructure Manager APIs to manage that Cloud Volumes ONTAP system.
+Each converted system appears in the Google Console under Infrastructure Manager in a <system-name-imdeploy> format, indicating that the Console now uses Infrastructure Manager APIs to manage that Cloud Volumes ONTAP system.

 Caution Post conversion, do not delete the deployment object for Deployment Manager in the Google Cloud Console.
-This deployment object contains metadata that Infrastructure Manager uses to manage the Cloud Volumes ONTAP systems.
+This deployment object contains information that you might need to roll back the converted system.

 If you need to roll back the conversion, you must use the same VM.
 If you have converted all systems and do not need to roll back to Deployment Manager, you can delete the VM.